What To Do In Rovaniemi Santa Park?

-Believe it or not, but there are no elves in Santa Claus Village.
-We were expecting dozens of dwarfs walking around Santa Claus Office.
+Believe it or not, but there are no elves in Santa Claus Holiday Village Rovaniemi.
+We were expecting dozens of dwarfs walking around Santa Claus’s Office.

-Ladies in the gift shops sometimes have elves outfit.
-But they are sad and ordinary, they definitely don’t feel the Christmas spirirt.
+Some ladies in the gift shops wear elves’ outfits.
+But they are sad and ordinary, they definitely don’t feel the Christmas spirit.

-We were expecting that Rovaniemi Santa Claus Village will be full of joy.
+We were expecting that Santa Park Rovaniemi will be full of joy.
 That the Christmas lights will be the brightest on the Earth.
 And Christmas songs would be so loud that they will bump in our ears even after we leave Lapland.

 We thought everybody in the village will be smiling and wishing us Merry Christmas.

 Well… it didn’t happen.
 People working in the Santa Claus Village behave the same as all the cashiers in the supermarket.
 They seemed bored by their jobs.
 From the look in their eyes, we can tell that all they think about is going home.